 - Increasing stickiness with thoughtful UX and strategic notifications.

-- Encouraging long-term engagement with community-driven features.
+- Encouraging long-term engagement with community-driven and gamification features.